 Alexander's map shows a portion of northeast North America from the Elizabeth Islands to Labrador and as far inland as the St. Lawrence and Saguenay rivers.
 The map is the best depiction of the coast to date, as one can clearly make out "Cape Cod" (the first appearance of this name on a map), Martha's Vineyard and Nantucket; Boston Harbor, the Charles River and Cape Anne; Casco Bay, the Kennebec and the Penobscot; and a well-defined Nova Scotia and Newfoundland, with the Grand Bank clearly delineated.
 Alexander's sources are unclear, as his map differs substantially from other printed maps of the period.
 This is most noticeable in his presentation of the banks and shoals in the Atlantic, which far exceeds in detail other maps of the time.

 The map includes a number of placenames, including a number of firsts.
 To the North lies " New France," including the first appearance of "Kebec" on an English map.
 In a bit of wishful cartography, the French are shown confined to the north of the St. Lawrence.

-The third broad sphere of control is "New Englande," shown distributed among twenty lords and other worthies.
-These were members of the Council of New England, among whom in 1623, the region was divided.
+The third larger geographical region shown on Alexander's map is "New Englande," which is shown distributed among twenty lords and other worth landowners.
+The 20 names shown were members of the Council of New England, among whom in 1623, New England was divided.
 The intent was that they would establish feudal estates on their holdings, not dissimilar to what was later accomplished by the Dutch patroons along the Hudson River.